Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Outflow Model

 where $\rho_{a,0}$ is the density in the orbital plane at horizontal coordinate $a$ and $\Omega_k$ is the Keplerian angular velocity.
 This is just the standard solution for vertical hydrostatic equilibrium of a rotating fluid (e.g. in a disc).

 Following the same procedure to calculate the horizontal density distribution leads to unphysical solutions.
 This is a result of our assumption that the velocity of the gas is constant across the cross-sectional slice of the tail.
-We instead approximate the depth by assuming that the angular momentum difference between the edge of the tail and the centre stays constant, where the initial dispersion is approximated by launching particles at the sound speed with varying angular momenta from the planet.
-In the limit where the orbital velocity of the planet is greater than the velocity of the tail, the depth $\sim \frac{\Omega_k}{c_s}\sqrt{\frac{r}{a_p}} \sim \frac{\Omega_k}{c_s}$.
+Instead, we approximate the depth by assuming that the angular momentum difference between the edge of the tail and the centre stays constant, where the initial dispersion is approximated by launching particles at the sound speed with varying angular momenta from the planet.
+In the limit where the orbital velocity of the planet is greater than the velocity of the tail, the depth $\sim \frac{c_s}{\Omega_k}\sqrt{\frac{a_p}{r}} \sim \frac{c_s}{\Omega_k}$.
+This agrees with the typical depths found in simulations for weak incident stellar winds.
+For stronger stellar winds, the depth is smaller as the stellar wind compresses the tail.
 Therefore, a sensible choice for a density distribution is:

-We note that in order to calculate the optical depth of the tail in transit, we integrate this density profile (almost) horizontally through the tail, and therefore, the transit depth will only be weakly dependent on this choice.
-Given this choice, the total density structure is given by:
+{We note that in order to calculate the optical depth of the tail in transit, we integrate this density profile (almost) horizontally through the tail, and therefore, the transit depth will only be weakly dependent on this choice.} Given this choice, the total density structure is given by:

 where $\rho_0$ is the density at the centre of the ellipse.
 In order to find the height, depth and $\rho_0$ of the tail, three constraints must be applied.
 The first of these comes from equating the mass-flux to the integral of the density over the elliptical cross-section.
 The latter two are given by specifying conditions at the boundary between the planetary and stellar wind.
 As the stellar wind is incident on the inner edge of the tail, conditions vary substantially on either side of the tail.
 We choose to evaluate this at the inner edge and top of the ellipse (we could equivalently define it a the bottom), where these boundaries are well-defined.
 These three constraints can be written as: